• Skip to primary navigation

 It is a very satisfying feeling indeed.

-This spicy tofu bowl is so quick and easy to whip up, is super comforting, and it really tastes delicious.
+This spicy tofu bowl is so quick and easy to whip up, is super comforting, and it tastes delicious.

 I may have had one of these bowls for breakfast on more than one occasion this week....don't judge until you have tried it yourself.